apdachowicz/test-projects/README.md

 # Demo Projects.

-Projects to learn or practice concepts, or to demonstrate concepts to others.
+This repo contains personal projects to learn or practice concepts, or to demonstrate concepts to others.
 ## Sklearn.

 Notebooks that focus on ML using scikit-learn or Tensorflow (with Keras).